xurizaemon/org.civicrm.contrib.anonymize/SQL.md

 # SQL methods

-A grab bag of SQL approaches to do something similar to what the extension provides.
-It won't be as fancy, but it'll probably be faster.
+It's possible to generate almost plausible names in SQL alone (see [#8](https://github.com/xurizaemon/org.civicrm.contrib.anonymize/issues/8)).
 This extension is in the process of implementing a direct SQL approach.
 Each approach has merits:

 **Faker/API** - This approach generates better output.
-It's possible to generate almost plausible names in SQL alone (see [#8](https://github.com/xurizaemon/org.civicrm.contrib.anonymize/issues/8)), but so far they are still kinda garbage, and this impedes human review - a human reviewer will be much more able to identify errors and anomalies with "human-looking" data.
+Currently the SQL-generated names are still kinda garbage, and this impedes human review - a human reviewer will be much more able to identify errors and anomalies with "human-looking" data.

 **SQL** - SQL is faster.
 The speed of iterating API updates against each contact just doesn't compare to a bulk SQL update.